ycvogt/my_portfolio/posts/praat_vowels2_2.md

 <img src="images/praat/stat2.png">
 Image 4: F2 Mean Values with Standard Deviation for Normal and Disguised Mode.

+We can see in Images 3-4 how much the data spreads around the average values for each vowel.
+For example, we can see that the datapoints spread quite widely for the F1 and F2 formants.
+This may be due to the diverse linguistic background of speakers, causing a generally greater dispersion of pronouncing English sounds.
+It could als be due to the general idiosyncracies of the speakers or problems during measurement.
+I would argue, however, that there is a certain trend: The disguised standard deviations are greater than those those of the normal voice modes.
+This would need further verfication, but if we follow this idea, this could imply that changing your voice results across all participants in much more variability than when comparing participants vowel pronunciations in a normal mode.
+However, this is where the descriptive statistics' powers end.
+If we wanted to know more about the potential significance between them, we would have to use either the standard error or confidence intervals as error bars.
+Or, we conduct some significance testing.

 ### 3. Visual Analysis in R (Vowel Charts)

-Similar to above, we use the same libraries and load the data for the normal voice mode and plotted the vowel chart (a common way of displaying vowel frequencies):
+As we deal with vowels, we could now further visualize the tongue-position that the participants adopt on average for each vowel.
+We use the same libraries and load the data and plot the vowel chart (a common way of displaying vowel frequencies):
 ```
 #get mean of value of each vowel
 means <- my_data%>%group_by(VOWEL)%>%summarise(mean_F1 = mean(F1),mean_F2 = mean(F2))